Pavel Bermondt-Avalov: Formation of the Bermontians

-After the end of the First World War the Entente powers ordered German soldiers to remain in Lithuania and Latvia and fight the incoming Bolshevik army.
+After the end of the First World War, the Entente powers ordered German soldiers to remain in Lithuania and Latvia and fight the incoming Bolshevik army.
 While in exile in Germany, Avalov organized a small group of soldiers (around 300 men) from the Salzwedel prisoner of war camp.
-The unit was named the Graf Keller Corps after the murdered leader of the white movement, Fyodor Arturovitch Keller.
+The unit was named the Graf Keller Corps after the murdered leader of the white movement, Fyodor Arturovich Keller.
 In June 1919, the unit was relocated to Courland.